Iamhexi/headless_cms/README.md

 The CMS uses curl and ssl extensions.

 # Endpoints
-The applications implements the following interface:
+The application implements the following interface:

 * /API/feed
     * GET - gets the default number of articles.